hamoudi8080/GMD/Post 2.md

 #### Combat:

-- Implement melee combat mechanics for close-quarters engagements.
+- Implement combat mechanics for close-quarters engagements.
 - Provide variety in enemy attacks and behavior.

 #### Physics: